Author: Chris Mulcahy

 I've learned—and seen—many approaches to wiring, and I am pleased at the end of a build to see it neatly finished.

 Aside from the pleasing aesthetics, there is a functional side to taking that extra step with your wiring.
-By carefully and thoughtfully routing your wires, you can avoid chafing and faulty wires, making it easier for you to remove a component without getting lost in a rat’s nest of unkempt wiring.
+By carefully and thoughtfully routing your wires, you can avoid chafing and faulty wires, making it easier to remove a component without getting lost in a rat's nest of unkempt wiring.

 After an immediate landing and a frantic run to where I had landed, I saw a flame licking out from underneath the canopy.
 My immediate thoughts were that either my LiPo had decided to erupt or I had fried my ESC, but I never would have guessed what had actually happened.

-I carefully, but quickly, pulled off the canopy and my knee-jerk reaction was to blow out the flame.
+I carefully but quickly pulled off the canopy and my knee-jerk reaction was to blow out the flame.
 To my surprise, it extinguished on its own, which eased my mind about the possibility of a LiPo fire.
 (You would never be able to blow out a LiPo fire.)

 After more investigating, I found that the heat-shrink tubing that I had used around the motor and ESC wires had rubbed away, along with the second layer of heat-shrink tubing that sealed the connectors.
 With the wires bare, the carbon-fiber side frame had acted as a conductor and I had "cooked" the resin out of the carbon fiber.
 What remained was a powder-like substance that crumbled to the touch.